Johnr24/portpick/README.md

         1. Directly uses the system's `/etc/services` file.
         2. If reading or parsing `/etc/services` fails, issues a warning and proceeds with only locally listening ports.
 2.  **Locally Used Ports:** Uses `lsof -iTCP -sTCP:LISTEN -P -n` to find currently listening TCP ports on the local machine.
-3.  **Forbidden Ports:** Combines ports from the chosen data source (Nmap/system services) and locally used ports.
+3.  **Forbidden Ports:** Combines ports from the nmapservices file and using lsof on the system (Nmap/system services) and locally used ports.
 Services named "unknown" are ignored.
 4.  **Port Suggestion:**
     *   Searches for available ports, prioritizing the registered port range (1024-49151) before the dynamic/private port range (49152-65535).
     *   Well-known ports (0-1023) are avoided.